jdereg/json-io/README.md

 Like **json-io** and find it useful? **Tip** bitcoin: 1MeozsfDpUALpnu3DntHWXxoPJXvSAXmQA

 **json-io** consists of two main classes, a reader (`JsonReader`) and a writer (`JsonWriter`).  **json-io** eliminates the need for using `ObjectInputStream / ObjectOutputStream` to serialize Java and instead uses the JSON format.
 There is a 3rd optional class (`JsonObject`) see 'Non-typed Usage' below.

 **json-io** does not require that Java classes implement `Serializable` or `Externalizable` to be serialized, unlike `ObjectInputStream` / `ObjectOutputStream`.
 It will serialize any Java object graph into JSON and retain complete graph semantics / shape and object types.
 This includes supporting private fields, private inner classes (static or non-static), of any depth.
 It also includes handling cyclic references.
 Objects do not need to have public constructors to be serialized.
 The output JSON will not include `transient` fields, identical to the ObjectOutputStream behavior.

 The `JsonReader / JsonWriter` code does not depend on any native or 3rd party libraries.

 _For useful and powerful Java utilities, check out java-util at http://github.com/jdereg/java-util_

 ### Format
 **json-io** uses proper JSON format.
 As little type information is included in the JSON format to keep it compact as possible.
 When an object's class can be inferred from a field type or array type, the object's type information is left out of the stream.
 For example, a `String[]` looks like `["abc", "xyz"]`.

 When an object's type must be emitted, it is emitted as a meta-object field `"@type":"package.class"` in the object.
-When read, this tells the JsonReader what class to instantiate.
+When read, this tells the JsonReader what class to instantiate.  (`@type` output can be turned off - see options below).

 If an object is referenced more than once, or references an object that has not yet been defined, (say A points to B, and B points to C, and C points to A), it emits a `"@ref":n` where 'n' is the object's integer identity (with a corresponding meta entry `"@id":n` defined on the referenced object).
 Only referenced objects have IDs in the JSON output, reducing the JSON String length.

 ### Performance
 **json-io** was written with performance in mind.
 In most cases **json-io** is faster than the JDK's `ObjectInputStream / ObjectOutputStream`.
 As the tests run, a log is written of the time it takes to serialize / deserialize and compares it to `ObjectInputStream / ObjectOutputStream` (if the static variable `_debug` is `true` in `TestUtil`).

 ### Usage
 **json-io** can be used directly on JSON Strings or with Java's Streams.

 _Example 1: String to Java object_

+    String json = // some JSON content
-    Object obj = JsonReader.jsonToJava("[\"Hello, World\"]");     // optional 2nd 'options' argument (see below)
+    Object obj = JsonReader.jsonToJava(json);     // optional 2nd 'options' argument (see below)

 This will convert the JSON String to a Java Object graph.
-In this case, it would consist of an `Object[]` of one `String` element.

 _Example 2: Java object to JSON String_